Autos

 specific shop simply because of lower price.
 The owners of some repair shops have pledged their shops to a rigid code of ethics.
 This code is designed to protect you and your property.
 Seek out these shops. |

-Preparing your car
+Preparing your car for

-for sale.
+sale.

 A clean, shiny car gives the impression that you care about the car and have maintained it in good condition.
 On the other hand, a dirty car does exactly the opposite, and may devalue your car in the eyes of a potential buyer.
 If the car is nearly new, you may want to take it to a professional detailed and have them clean the interior, exterior and engine.
-You should fix any broken items that are easy to replace,
+You should

-such as lenses and headlights, You don't want to give a buyer a reason to not
+you don't want to give a buyer a reason to not buy your car.
+The better the

-buy your car.
-The better the car looks the more broad of an appeal the car
+car looks the broader of an appeal the car has, even if you don't get more

-has, even if you don't get more money for it, you will probably sell it
+money for it, you will probably sell it quicker.

 Sell your car "as